 “A combination of technology, luxury fabric and old-school craftsmanship make it built to last a lifetime,” he says.
 “In contrast to the needless cycle of consumption and waste that exists all over the world at Christmas, this is a garment truly built to last.”

-If anything happens to your sweater between now and, oh, 2046, you can send it back and the company will repair it free of charge.
+If anything happens to your sweatshirt between now and, oh, 2048, you can send it back and the company will repair it free of charge.
 Even the cost of return postage is on them.

-Cridland founded his sustainable fashion line two and a half years ago and has made clothing for everyone from Leonardo DiCaprio to Clint Eastwood.
-In response to fast fashion and our throwaway culture, he hopes to lead the industry in protecting the earth’s natural resources by creating durable clothing.
+Cridland founded his sustainable fashion in 2014 and has made clothing for everyone from Leonardo DiCaprio to Clint Eastwood.
+In response to fast fashion and our throwaway culture, he hopes to lead the industry in protecting Earth’s natural resources by creating durable clothing.

-The crew-cut-style holiday sweater is navy blue with ribbed trim and double-reinforced sleeve seams.
-It comes with either a Santa Claus or Christmas tree design.
-Each retails for £65 ($82), which may seem like a lot, but remember — that’s only $2.73 a year.
+The crew-cut-style holiday sweatshirt is navy blue with ribbed trim and double-reinforced sleeve seams.
+It comes with either a Santa Claus or Christmas tree design and is also available in women’s sizes.
+Each retails for £69 (about $88), which may seem like a lot, but remember — that’s only $2.93 a year.